faqcodes/fintoc-flutter/README.md

 ## Usage

-`Fintoc Flutter` exports a single component called `FintocWidgetView`.
+`Fintoc Flutter` exports a component called `FintocWidgetView`.
 This is a Flutter component that creates the same WebView from [the native WebView documentation](https://docs.fintoc.com/docs/widget-webview-integration#how-it-works).
-To use the Fintoc Flutter, use the following _snippet_:
+To use the `Fintoc Flutter`, use the following _snippet_:

 ```dart
 import 'package:fintoc/fintoc.dart';